gems-uff/db-mining/README.md

 # Acknowledgements

-We would like to thank CNPq for funding this research.
+We would like to thank CNPq and NSF for funding this research.

 # License